BestTimesToVisit.com Logo

 Airport Taxis

-Upon arrival at Hewanorra International Airport (UVF), taxis are readily available to take you to your accommodation.
-They are the most convenient option for direct transfers, especially if you have a lot of luggage or are arriving late.
+Upon arrival at Hewanorra International Airport (UVF) or George F. L. Charles Airport (SLU), taxis are readily available.
+They are the most convenient way to reach your hotel, especially if you have luggage or are arriving late.

 Rental Cars

-Renting a car offers the most flexibility for exploring St. Lucia at your own pace, allowing you to visit hidden beaches and scenic viewpoints off the main tourist trails.
-You'll need a local driving permit.
+Renting a car offers the most flexibility for exploring Saint Lucia at your own pace, especially if you plan to visit multiple attractions off the beaten path.
+Driving is on the left side of the road.

 Water Taxis